 Year-round 2024: $1,070* (inside cabin), $1,170 (outside cabin)

 *SINGLE CRUISE CABINS ARE LIMITED AND SUBJECT TO AVAILABILITY.
 A $200 DISCOUNT IS AVAILABLE TO SINGLE PASSENGERS WHO ARE WILLING TO SHARE A CRUISE CABIN.

 Ask About Special Rates for Pastors, Christian Educators, & Custom Groups of All Sizes.
 No Obligation Group Quotation - Click Here

-Price Includes: Inside cabin (category D), 4 star lodging in Greece, superior tourist class lodging in italy, breakfast and dinner daily in Greece, 3 breakfasts and 1 dinner in Rome, modern transportation, sightseeing as listed.
+Price Includes: Land Portion - First class (4 Star) lodging in Turkey, Greece, superior tourist class lodging in Italy, breakfast and dinner daily in Greece, 3 breakfasts and 1 dinner in Rome, modern transportation, sightseeing as listed.

 Airport transfers are included only when airfare is purchased from Pilgrim Tours.
 Taxi service is available for those purchasing their airfare elsewhere.

 Deposit Required: $500 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.

 Today we embark on our Journey to the lands of ancient treasures and Christian history with an overnight flight to Izmir.
 Prepare yourself for a life-changing experience.
 Get some rest on the flight…Tomorrow you will be walking where the apostles walked!